climate action fund grants

-The fund invests in greenhouse gas (GHG) emissions-reduction projects in Evanston, with a special emphasis on projects benefiting nonprofit organizations and lower-income households.
+The Climate Action Fund was established as a part of the City of Evanston's Climate Action Plan.
+The Fund invests in greenhouse gas (GHG) emissions-reduction projects in Evanston benefiting nonprofit organizations and lower-income households.
 It is intended to enable all community members to participate in this initiative, helping Evanston meet its overall emissions reduction goal.
+Learn about all of the climate action grants in the grants archive.